 The “soil carbon” agenda has been shaped by high-profile initiatives such as the “4 per 1000” proposal, which suggested that a globally averaged annual increase of SOC stocks by a small percentage could, in theory, offset a large share of anthropogenic emissions (Minasny et al., 2017; Sykes et al., 2020; Duarte-Guardia et al., 2020).
 Subsequent work has cautioned that such aspirational targets ignore biophysical limits, land-use dynamics and socioeconomic constraints, and that soils cannot substitute for rapid fossil fuel decarbonization (Lal, 2020; Zomer et al., 2017).
 In parallel, a growing body of research has shifted from thinking of SOC primarily as a carbon sink towards viewing it as a foundation of sustainable food systems and climate resilience (Lal, 2016; Bai & Cotrufo, 2022; Martin et al., 2022).

 For farmers, the direct climate value of additional tonnes of carbon stored belowground is often abstract and distant, whereas immediate co-benefits such as higher yields, lower input needs, reduced erosion, better water retention or eligibility for carbon payments are more tangible (Eddy & Yang, 2022; Rejesus et al., 2021; Frank et al., 2024).
 National governments are likewise beginning to frame soil carbon as a nexus issue cutting across climate, biodiversity, food security and rural development.
-Yet, debates about soil carbon sequestration still tend to be dominated by global mitigation potentials and accounting rules, while the wider suite of environmental and socioeconomic outcomes remain under-synthesized and poorly integrated into MRV systems.
+Yet, debates about soil carbon sequestration still tend to be dominated by global mitigation potentials and accounting rules, while the wider suite of environmental and socioeconomic outcomes remain under-synthesized and poorly integrated into MRV (put this in full on first use) systems.

-This review aims to fill that gap by systematically examining the socioeconomic and environmental co-benefits of soil carbon sequestration in farmland systems.
-We focus on mineral soils under cropland and mixed crop–livestock systems, acknowledging that peatlands and unmanaged ecosystems pose distinct challenges.
+This review aims to fill that gap in part by systematically examining exisitng literature and synthesizing and presenting comprehensive information on the socioeconomic and environmental co-benefits of soil carbon sequestration in farmland systems.
+We focused on existing literature on mineral soils under cropland and mixed crop–livestock systems, acknowledging that peatlands and unmanaged ecosystems pose distinct challenges.
 We define co-benefits as positive ancillary outcomes that occur alongside increased SOC and associated changes in management.
-Our objectives are to: (a) clarify conceptual linkages between SOC, soil health and ecosystem services; (b) synthesize evidence on environmental co-benefits; (c) explore farm- and landscape-scale socioeconomic benefits; (d) discuss how co-benefits are captured—or neglected—within contemporary MRV and carbon market architectures; and (e) identify key constraints and research gaps.
+Our objectives were to: (a) clarify conceptual linkages between SOC, soil health and ecosystem services; (b) synthesize evidence on environmental co-benefits; (c) explore farm- and landscape-scale socioeconomic benefits; (d) discuss how co-benefits are captured—or neglected—within contemporary MRV and carbon market architectures; and (e) identify key constraints and research gaps.

 2. Conceptualizing soil carbon sequestration and co-benefits